-From v7.6 it's possible to terminate SSL on the load balancer and then re-encrypt the HTTP traffic between the load balancer and each Real Server.
+It's also possible to terminate SSL on the load balancer and then re-encrypt the HTTP traffic between the load balancer and each Real Server.
 Each Real Server must have an SSL certificate and be correctly configured for HTTPS.
-This option DOES NOT check the state of the installed SSL Certificate on the Real Server which will allow for the use of locally generated SSL Certificates.
+This option does not check the state of the installed SSL Certificate on the Real Server which will allow for the use of locally generated SSL Certificates.